tu-studio/hpc-cluster-ml-workflow/docs/SETUP.md

    batch_size = params['train']['batch_size']
 ```

-### Create DVC experiment pipeline
+### Create a DVC Experiment Pipeline

 Manually add your stages to the [dvc.yaml](../dvc.yaml) file:
 - `cmd:` Specify the command to run the stage.
 - `deps:` Decide which dependencies should launch the stage execution on a change.
 - `params:` Include the hyperparameters from [params.yaml](../params.yaml) that should launch the stage execution on a change.
 - `out:` Add output directories.
-- The last stage should be left as `save_logs`, which will copy the logs to the DVC experiment branch before the experiment ends and push to the remote.
+- The last stage should be left as `save_logs`, which will copy the logs to the DVC experiment branch before the experiment ends and is pushed to the remote.
 > **Note**: The stage scripts should be able to recreate the output directories, as DVC deletes them at the beginning of each stage.

-For reproducible results the script outputs should be deterministic.
-Use fixed random seeds for all random number generators of your libraries used as shown in:
+For reproducibility, the script outputs have to be deterministic.
+Therefore you should use fixed random seeds for all random number generators in your imported libraries as shown in:
 ```python
 from utils import config
 config.set_random_seeds(random_seed)